vojeroen/lemonldap-ng-kubernetes/README.md

 This repository contains several Docker images and a Kubernetes config file to deploy [LemonLDAP::NG](https://lemonldap-ng.org) to a Kubernetes cluster.

-The configuration is stored using the [LDAP configuration backend](https://lemonldap-ng.org/documentation/latest/ldapconfbackend).
+The configuration is stored using the [LDAP configuration backend](https://lemonldap-ng.org/documentation/latest/ldapconfbackend) in order to keep the LemonLDAP::NG containers completely stateless.

 ## Requirements
 * Kubernetes cluster